pschachte/wybe/WYBE.md

 String constants are written as any number of characters between double quote (`"`) characters.
 Character constants are written as a single character between single quote (`'`) characters.

+To denote a a C-style (null-terminated) string, a `c` precedes the first `"`.
+This is provided for interoperability with external libraries.

 In both strings and character constants, the backslash (`\`) character is special, altering the way the following character is interpreted.
 The backslash and the following character together are interpreted as a single character, according to the following character:

 | Character | Meaning                                 |
 | --------- | --------------------------------------- |